 What peanut allergy clinical trials are offered at Children’s?

-More information about OUtMATCH and other current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
+Information about our current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
 You may also call 404-785-6448 or email email@example.com to learn more.

 How can I sign my child up to participate in a food allergy clinical trial?